alexandertrefz/essence/Readme.md

 Parameter's Type — Records member by member, Choices Case by Case, checked refinements honoured, so a `NonEmptyList` is never empty — and runs the body a hundred times over values it made up.
 A failure is shrunk to the smallest values that still fail and reported with the seed it drew them from, so `--seed` runs it again exactly.
-A Type whose values carry an invariant no structure can state conforms to `Generatable` and generates itself.
+That shrunk value is also written down, in `__counterexamples__/<File>.es.json` beside the source, and every later run asks about it before it draws anything — so a bug the search found once is caught by the run after it whether or not the search would find it again.
+A Type whose values carry an invariant no structure can state conforms to `Generatable` and generates itself; a property test over one keeps no counterexamples, since there is nothing to write down.

 A test written `across` a List of rows runs once per row, and `matches snapshot` compares a value against one a run recorded — inline in the source, or in `__snapshots__/<File>.es.snap` beside it where the snapshot was